Checklist for new students

 - Complete online registration before the start date of your course – see our registration deadlines for more information.

-- Email a copy of your documents to firstname.lastname@example.org (UK, EEA or Swiss students) or email@example.com (international students):
+- Email a copy of your documents to email@example.com (UK, EEA/Swiss students resident in the UK) or firstname.lastname@example.org (international students):

 - UK students: passport or UK long birth certificate

-- EEA or Swiss students: passport or national identity card
+- EEA or Swiss students resident in the UK: passport or national identity card

 - Get vaccinated: UK students – check that you have had your MMR and meningitis vaccinations; EEA/Swiss/international students – check with your doctor